MapsPeople/docs/src/content/map/displaying-objects/turn-off-collisions-based-on-zoom.md

 </mi-tab-panel>
 <mi-tab-panel id="Web">

-Please note that on Web it is only possible to do this when using **Mapbox** as a map provider.
+> Please note that on Web it is only possible to do this when using **Mapbox** as a map provider.

+This is accomplished by checking if there is a `zoom_changed` event, and if there is, enabling or disabling the `text-allow-overlap` depending on the zoom levels.

 ```js
 mapView.on('zoom_changed', () => {